 Add a Teacher Note to share how you incorporated it into your lesson.

 - 4" Ceiling Box, Plastic

 - (2) 14-16 AWG Ring Terminals

-- Old appliance wire, preferably vacuum wire or a 10' extension cord with the female side cut off
+- Cheap extension cord or an old appliance wire, preferably vacuum wire or a 10' extension cord with the female side cut off.

 - Piece of wood approximately 8"x5"x1/2"